sockjs/sockjs-client/README.md

 Connecting to SockJS without the client
 ---------------------------------------

-Although the main point of SockJS it to enable browser-to-server connectivity, it is possible to connect to SockJS from an external application.
+Although the main point of SockJS is to enable browser-to-server connectivity, it is possible to connect to SockJS from an external application.
 Any SockJS server complying with 0.3 protocol does support a raw WebSocket url.
 The raw WebSocket url for the test server